niekwit/damid-seq/README.md

 rerun-incomplete: True
 show-failed-logs: True
 ```
-> [!IMPORTANT]
-> Always make sure to use the absolute path (i.e. /home/user/.config/...) rather than the relative path (~/.config/...) (see below).

-`snakemake` supports between workflow caching, so that certain resource files, such as the Bowtie2 index, can be re-used between different analysis.
+`snakemake` supports between workflow caching, so that certain resource files, such as the Bowtie2 index, can be re-used between different analyses.

 To enable this append this line to your `~/.bashrc`:
 ```shell